joemoose/psiops/_Scratch Pad.md

 Most items take up one slot, and small items may sometimes be bundled together.
 Slots are abstract and can be rearranged at the GM’s discretion.

 - Bulky items take up two slots and are typically two-handed or awkward to carry.
-- Unwieldy and heavy items cannot be carried by one person or in your inventory.
+- Unwieldy and heavy items cannot generally be carried by one person or in your inventory.
 Additional means of transportation must be arranged.

 You cannot carry more items than your inventory allows.